Help when you’re raising children

-It's confidential — the tool asks you questions but Work and Income don’t see your answers.
-You'll be asked:
+It’s confidential — the tool asks you questions but Work and Income do not see your answers.
+You’ll be asked:

 Working for Families is a payment for working parents to help with the costs of raising children.

-IRD collects money from parents who don't live with their children to help support the children financially.
+Inland Revenue collects money from parents who do not live with their children to help support the children financially.

 Financial help when you’re caring for someone else’s child

 Unsupported Child’s Benefit is a weekly payment if you’re over 18 and caring for a child that’s: